ToastKamiya/toastcut/README.md

 **!This program is in active alpha development and can do damage to you and your system if used improperly, use at your own discretion!**

 # Description
-ToastCut, previously called "toast-ffmpeg-electron", is an electron-based video editing suite, using FFMPEG for the video operations.
+ToastCut, previously called "toast-ffmpeg-electron", is an electron-based video editing suite, using FFmpeg for the video operations.
 This program started out as a windows batch script that accepted a filename and timestamps to trim a video length.
 After adding thousands of "if()" statements to the program to implement other functionalities, I decided to port the program into an electron app that can work in many OS's.

 ![App Screenshot](assets/screenshot.png)